dlongMatrixPDM/AutoCAD-Pgm-ShippingListReadBOM/ShippingListReadBOMCompare/ReadMe.txt

-Creating folder structure for "ShippingListReadBOMCompare".
+Creating new driectory for read BOM to produce Shipping List.